 Antoinette Lattouf is a multi award-winning journalist and is currently a senior reporter at Network Ten.
 Her career spans television, radio and online.
-She's worked on a range of programs in both commercial and public broadcasting media including Media Watch, ABC News and Current Affairs, Ten Eyewitness News, Hack on triple j, Studio10, Insight, Media Watch, a senior journalist at ABC News and Current Affairs and a journalism lecturer at Macleay College.
-She's a mother of two who enjoys cooking for her extended family.
+She's worked on a range of programs in both commercial and public broadcasting media including Media Watch, ABC News and Current Affairs, Ten Eyewitness News, ten daily, Studio10, Hack on triple j, SBS Insight and SBS World News.
+She's a mother of two who enjoys travelling, photography and cooking for her extended family.

 Sirine is a Bilingual Presenter and Producer (speaking fluent Arabic and English), working locally and abroad for over 10 years across a diverse array of genres.
 Sirine has worked with global and Australian brands, including; ABC Foreign Correspondent, ABC Kids, Westpac Banking Corporation, Fremantle Media and recently, Football NSW as Facebook Live Host to their ‘NPL Live Show.’
 Sirine has also just self-published her first bilingual children’s book – inspired by her curly haired, pocket rocket little girl, Elyssa.

 Ky Chow has worked in journalism for over a decade, after escaping from the corporate world.
 Starting at SBS Radio, he joined Sky News Business where he's 78% sure he was the first man of Chinese descent to be an Australian news reporter.
 Ky then ran an online video team at the Australian Financial Review.
 Since then he has reported for ABC Radio National Breakfast and freelanced as an MC, media trainer, video director and writer.